 Throughout the years, animal research has evolved and advanced tremendously.
 Many of today’s top researchers use Studylog animal research software to track their professional findings because it helps keep the data more organized, it can be instantly analyzed, and it’s a great way to save time, money, and effort.

 Like most people, you might be wondering about the future of animal testing because you’d like to find out the fate of the animals.
 While it is definitely true that animals are being phased out of many types of research, they are still going to be used in biological, medical, and pharmaceutical research to a degree because it’s hard to perform tests without them in many cases.

 But we also want you to know that things are definitely changing.
 The use of animals in scientific research has good and bad aspects.
-Just know that when it’s possible to perform a study without animals, they will not be used, because they are only being used when it’s absolutely necessary now.
+Just know that when it’s possible to perform a study without animals, they will not be used because they are only being used when it’s essential now.

 Find out the truth about animal testing and its future; please keep reading to discover this pertinent information.

 In 95% of the research studies taking place around the world, fish, birds, rats, and mice are the predominant animals subjected to studies taking place in many countries across the globe.
 Some people find comfort in knowing that dogs, cats, and primates are rarely the subjects of scientific research.

 In fact, in all of the research taking place in the world, the research being done on primates, cats, and dogs is less than 1% of the total.
 Most people would prefer if this percentage went down to zero, but that isn’t the case now, although it’s certainly possible in the future.